msakarvadia/topology_aware_learning/README.md

 ### Note:
 **All scripts have been configured/parallelized to run on the [Aurora](https://www.anl.gov/aurora) supercomputer.
 Aurora has Intel GPUs.
 This code has only been tested on Intel GPUs.
-We have built in untested support for running on nodes w/ Nvidia GPU's.
+We have built in support for running on nodes w/ Nvidia GPU's (tested on the Polaris supercomputer).
 We use the [`parsl`](https://parsl.readthedocs.io/en/stable/index.html) Python parallelization framework.
 Thereofore, to run on your machine, you must first set up a Parsl `config` in [`parsl_setup.py`](https://github.com/msakarvadia/distributed_ml/blob/main/src/experiments/parsl_setup.py).**

 ## Generate Topologies